-See the DS60-3 Deck Leveling illustration for side-to-side and front-to-back deck level measurement points.
+See the Deck Leveling for DS52-3/DS60-3 illustration for side-to-side and front-to-back deck level measurement points.
 Side-to-side measurements should not vary more than 1/8 in.
 (3 mm).
 Front-to-rear measurements should have the rear 1/4 in.
 (6 mm) to 3/8 in.
 (10 mm) higher than the front.
 If either set of measurements are not within tolerance, perform the Deck Leveling Procedure.